 To play Snowman Shapes, you need to give each of your students a template of the snowman.
 Tell your students they each need to create their own unique snowperson by cutting geometric shapes out of construction paper.
 Now comes the fun part!
 When they have glued it all together, put your students together in pairs, and have each student identify how many of each shape their partner used in constructing their snowperson.

 You can make this activity slightly more difficult by challenging your students to create composite shapes.
 Ask your students to combine, say, two triangles together to create a rectangle, or have them overlap two circles for eyes.
 Another great extension is to challenge your students to include other polygons, such as pentagons, rhombuses, and trapezoids.

 Working from the numbers alone, your students may have a hard time finding a pattern.
-So instead, visualize it by using a hundreds chart!
+So instead, visualize it by using a hundreds chart.
 Can your students find the pattern?
-Have them try extending it to be able to predict if other, larger numbers can also be split evenly.
+Have them try extending it to be able to predict if larger numbers can also be split evenly.

 This activity is designed as an early introduction to even and odd numbers, but you can extend this idea into a discussion on multiples.
 When you have two students trying to split a number of counters equally, they are, of course, also determining if the number is a multiple of two.

 Ask your students, “What happens when three of you go to a station at once and try to decorate three trees evenly?”
 Which numbers work for three?
 How about four trees?
 Again, trying to understand the pattern can be difficult, so use that hundreds chart to help your students visualize it.